Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Patterson densities for simplicial trees

-Let $\gls{totalmassPatterson}:V\XX\ra [0,+\infty[$ be the {\em total mass functions of the Patterson densities\,}: for every $x\in V\XX$.
-These maps are $\Ga$-invariant by Equation \eqref{eq:equivarPatdens}, hence they induce maps $\phi^\pm_\mu:\Ga\bs V\XX\ra [0,+\infty[$.
+for every $x\in V\XX$.
+These maps are $\Ga$-invariant by Equation \eqref{eq:equivarPatdens}, hence they induce maps $\phi_{\mu^\pm}:\Ga\bs V\XX\ra [0,+\infty[$.
 In the case of real hyperbolic manifolds and vanishing potentials, the total mass functions have important links to the spectrum of the hyperbolic Laplacian (see \cite{Sullivan87}).
 See also \cite{CooPap97,CooPap99} for the case of simplicial trees and the discrete Laplacian, Section \ref{subsec:quantumgraph} for a generalisation of the result of Coornaert and Papadopoulos, and for instance \cite{BerKuc13} for developments in the field of quantum graphs.